uOttawa-2024-2025-seg2505-projet/groupe-35/README.md

+# 🖥️ **Custom PC Order Service – Android App**

+_An Android application for managing and processing custom PC build orders within an organization, with multiple user roles and full stock management._

+---

+## 📝 **Description**

+This project aims to design an Android app that allows users within an organization to manage **custom PC orders**.
+The app provides **hardware and software configuration options** tailored to the specific needs of users.

+The app includes a **role-based system** to manage different user responsibilities:

+- 👤 **Administrator**: Manages user accounts, especially those with the **Requester** role.
+- 🏬 **StoreKeeper**: Manages stock components (add, edit, delete components).
+- 🛠️ **Assembler**: Handles the assembly of orders, ensuring the availability of required components.
+- 📝 **Requester**: Can place custom PC orders by choosing a personalized configuration of components.

+---

 # uOttawa - 2024-2025 - SEG2505A - Projet - Groupe 35

 **Nom du projet** : Service à la demande de PC sur mesure